ubinexus/sonic-utilities/doc/Command-Reference.md

 While adding a new SPAN session, users need to configure the following fields that are used while forwarding the mirrored packets.
 1) destination port,
 2) optional - List of source ports- List of source ports which can have both Ethernet and LAG ports.
 3) optional - Direction - Mirror session direction when configured along with Source port.
+(Supported rx/tx/both. default direction is both)
 4) optional - Queue in which packets shall be sent out of the device.
 Valid values 0 to 7 for most of the devices.
 Users need to know their device and the number of queues supported in that device.
 5) optional - Policer which will be used to control the rate at which frames are mirrored.